First off, saddle soreness and saddle sores are two completely different things.

 You might also want to look into a professional bike fit that will ultimately place you in the right position on the bicycle, and especially on the saddle.

-If you have other prevention or treatment tips, please share them in the Comments below the Newsletter version of this article.
+If you have other prevention or treatment tips, please share them in the comments below.

 Coach Rick Schultz is an avid cyclist who trains, races and coaches in Southern California.
 Rick is an engineer by trade, and in addition to being a coach, he's a bike fitter and prolific product reviewer.
 He's the author of Stretching & Core Strengthening for the Cyclist and Bike Fit 101: Your Toolset for a Great Bike Fit in the RBR eBookstore.
 Check his product reviews website, www.biketestreviews.com, and his coaching site, www.bikefitnesscoaching.com.
 Click to read Rick's full bio.